mattmccarley/curriculum-ai-advocate/class_1/lesson_plan.md

    - **Procedure:**
       1. High level overview of how LLMs work
             - training
             - tokens
             - generation
       2. Ship it!
             - Identifying a use case is as simple as finding a task where humans read first, then produces something as a result
                 - file ingestion
                 - responding to reviews
                 - code generation
                 - even as simple as extracting dates (what are LLMs bad at vs good at; don't use AI when you can do the same thing easier using something else)

-   - **Code:**
-        None

 1. **Prompts**